QingMa1/SSCP/README.md

 # A Spatial Semantics and Continuity Perception Attention for Remote Sensing Water Body Change Detection

-Official implementation for the paper "A Spatial Semantics and Continuity Perception Attention for Remote Sensing Water Body Change Detection"

 ## Downloading the Dataset
 By:
 [BaiduNetDisk-Link]